LivePersonInc/knowledge-center-archive/pages/documents/Bots-Automation/PostConversationSurvey/MigratingToConversationBuilder.md

 {: .important}
 When you refresh the surveys, the survey IDs will be regenerated.
 After this, you will need to change the IDs everywhere you use them, for example, in custom reporting.

-### Conversations stuck in “Survey in progress” status and some questions are missing during the testing via webview
+### Conversations are stuck in “Survey in progress” status, and some questions are missing during testing via webview.

-The bot is migrated and was tested via the Preview tool, but during the testing via the Web view:
+The bot is migrated and was tested via the Preview tool, but during the testing via the webview:

 1. The bot is stuck in “survey in progress” and continues working only after entering something and/or
 2. Some questions are missing